78816 Caripito: Orbit and classification

 Caripito is a non-family asteroid from the main belt's background population.
 It orbits the Sun in the outer asteroid belt at a distance of 2.5–3.8 AU once every 5 years and 7 months (2,043 days; semi-major axis of 3.15 AU).
 Its orbit has an eccentricity of 0.22 and an inclination of 6° with respect to the ecliptic.
 The first precovery, published by the Digitized Sky Survey, was taken at Palomar Observatory in September 1953, extending the asteroid's observation arc by 50 years prior to its official discovery observation.

 Naming

 This minor planet is named for the Venezuelan town of Caripito in the northeastern Monagas State.
 It was the place where the parents of the discoverer, Thomas Baynes Dellinger (born 1926) and María de la Garza Cantú (born 1928), met in 1949.
 At the time, the town was a base camp for the country's rich Quiriquire oil field.
 The approved naming citation was published by the Minor Planet Center on 18 September 2005 (M.P.C.
 54829).

 Physical characteristics

-Caripitos spectral type is unknown.
-It is likely of a carbonaceous rather than of a silicaceous composition due to its low albedo (see below).
+Caripito's spectral type is unknown.
+It is likely of a carbonaceous rather than of a silicaceous composition due to its low albedo.